TurtlebotMec3/package_ros/README.md

 sound_publisher :

-	This package allowed you to play custom sound with the kobuki base To use it you must launch roslaunch sound_publisher test.launch
+	This package allowed you to play custom sound with the kobuki base To use it you must launch roslaunch sound_publisher sound_publisher.launch

+	/!\ Song must not be played while the robot is moving, Because the custom sound aren't in the kobuki driver, We open a new serial connection if the base.
+ 	If two entity are talking at the same time, there'll have data collisions on the serial bus !!!!

 	You'll find different mode :
 		- you can play a tone by giving its frequency and the duration